marcsusagna/local_duckdb_read_databricks_unity_catalog/README.md

 ## Limitations

-Polars has demonstrated to be very fast for small/medium data compared to spark.
-Moreover, Polars allows to execute in eager or in lazy mode (optimizations).
-Lazy mode helps performing predicate pushdown and column pruning, which is critical to reduce disk I/O. The issue with this repository is that because we use deltalake library and pyarrow to read the delta table, polars is unable to pass down these optimizations and it is required for the user to specify that smartly when reading the data.
+Duckdb has demonstrated to be very fast for SQL queries on small/medium data compared to spark.
+Moreover, DuckDB allows to execute in eager or in lazy mode (optimizations).
+Lazy mode helps performing predicate pushdown and column pruning, which is critical to reduce disk I/O. The issue with this repository is that because we use deltalake library and pyarrow to read the delta table, duckdb is unable to pass down these optimizations and it is required for the user to specify that smartly when reading the data.

-Probably the development of https://docs.pola.rs/api/python/stable/reference/catalog/api/polars.Catalog.html#polars.Catalog will lead to having that integrated, but at the loss of not having an abstraction for any processing engine like deltalake library does.

-As a consequence, spark might be faster than polars, if the user is not able to specify the partition columns and predicate pushdown, since spark resolves this automatically during the query plan.
+As a consequence, spark on single node in Databricks might be faster than polars, if the user is not able to specify the partition columns and predicate pushdown, since spark resolves this automatically during the query plan.

 # Value proposition: Why run this locally / out of Databricks?